realityexpander/How_to_program_from_ground_up/README.md

         array grows.
       - If you are looping over items that are also looping over items, it's O(n^2) because the time it takes to loop over the items grows as the square of the size of the array grows.
+      - Each time you add another loop, the time complexity grows as the square of the size of the array grows.
       - If you are doing a binary search, and each time you search you are cutting the size of the array in half, it's O(log n) because the time it takes to search grows as the logarithm of the size of the array grows.

 - ## Software Design Concepts - The Line, The Box and The Layers
   - At about the time of the introduction of "structured programming," the concept of "software design" was introduced